What does the Swiss chancellor actually do?

 Swiss Federal Chancellery 2020

-The annual photo of the Swiss Federal Council for 2020, with federal chancellor Walter Thurnherr on the far left
+The annual photo of the Swiss Federal Council for 2020, with federal chancellor Walter Thuherr on the far left

 (Swiss Federal Chancellery)

-“Are there now eight members in the Swiss government?” is what readers from abroad ask us every year when the new photo of the Federal Council, Switzerland’s seven-person government, appears.
+“Are there now eight members in the Swiss govement?” is what readers from abroad ask us every year when the new photo of the Federal Council, Switzerland’s seven-person govement, appears.

 No. Nothing’s changed.
-The government still has seven members.
+The govement still has seven members.
 The eighth figure, who almost always stands on the left or the right, is not photobombing the shot: it’s the federal chancellor.

-Unlike in Germany or Austria, federal chancellors in Switzerlandexternal link are not the most powerful political figure in the country.
-Although they are less visible to the public than the seven government ministersexternal link, they do have political influence.
-The extent of this influence depends on the individual and also on the respective members of government.
+Unlike in Germany or Austria, federal chancellors in Switzerlandexteal link are not the most powerful political figure in the country.
+Although they are less visible to the public than the seven govement ministersexteal link, they do have political influence.
+The extent of this influence depends on the individual and also on the respective members of govement.

-No one has yet succeeded in making the move from the chancellery to government, although Thurnherr was said to have had good chances at the end of 2018 before parliament ended up choosing Viola Amherdexternal link.
+No one has yet succeeded in making the move from the chancellery to govement, although Thuherr was said to have had good chances at the end of 2018 before parliament ended up choosing Viola Amherdexteal link.

 The chancellor is elected by the Federal Assembly (both chambers of parliament).
 So far only two of the 17 chancellors have been women.
 The first, Annemarie Huber-Hotz, held office from 2000 to 2007.